How To Prepare Your Chicken Coop For Winter

 Do I need to add a heat lamp when I prepare my chicken coop for winter?

-I have raised chickens going on 10 years and I used a heat lamp for the first 3.
-I live in a very cold climate right in the middle of the snow belt.
+I have raised chickens for going on 10 years, and I used a heat lamp for the first 3.
+I live in a very cold climate in the middle of the snow belt.
 And that means we get cold temperatures along with dangerous wind chills and a crazy amount of snow.

 I have found that my girls do better WITHOUT the heat lamp.

-Trust your animals to adapt to the cold especially if you have chosen winter-hardy hens.
-As long as you have adequate housing that is free from snow and drafts with ample bedding inside, your hens will do just fine.
+Trust your animals to adapt to the cold, especially if you have chosen winter-hardy hens.
+As long as you have adequate housing free from snow and drafts with ample bedding inside, your hens will do just fine.

 READ: HOW TO KEEP CHICKENS WARM WITHOUT ELECTRICITY